reviq97/Minesweeper/README.md

 Welcome in basic Console Minesweeper Game.

-If you would like to run it, just download repository then go to path
+If you would like to run it, download repository and extract it.

-Minesweeper\Minesweeper\bin\Release\net6.0\publish\
+download and install dotnet 6.0 version

-and double click Minesweeper.exe
+Step into path -> \Minesweeper\ then build it in cmd (dotnet build Minesweeper.csproj) then step to the \Minesweeper\bin\Debug\net6.0\ and type Minesweeper.exe

 After that you will head a wall with undiscovered cells.